Book cover

 Gerard Meszaros. xUnit Test Patterns: Refactoring Test Code.
 Addison-Wesley, 2007.

 Kent Beck, Erich Gamma.
 Test-infected: programmers love writing tests.
-Java Report, 3(7):37-50, 1998.
+Java Report, vol. 3, issue 7, p.
+37-50, 1998.

 Kent Beck.
 Test-Driven Development: by Example, Addison-Wesley, 2002.

-Dave Thomas and Andy Hunt.
+Dave Thomas, Andy Hunt.
 Mock Objects.
-IEEE Software, 2002
+IEEE Software, vol. 19, issue 3, p.
+22-24, 2002.

 Maurício Aniche.
 Testes automatizados de software: um guia prático.
-Casa do Código, 2015.
+Casa do Código, 2015. (in Portuguese)

 Jeff Langr, Andy Hunt, Dave Thomas.
-Pragmatic Unit Testing in Java 8 with Junit.
+Pragmatic Unit Testing in Java 8 with JUnit.
 O’Reilly, 2015.

 Exercises

-2. Suppose a function fib(n), which returns the n-th term of the Fibonacci sequence, i.e., fib(0) = 0, fib(1) = 1, fib(2) = 1, fib(3) = 2, fib(4) = 3, etc. Write a unit test for this function.
+2. Consider a function fib(n) that returns the n-th term of the Fibonacci sequence, i.e., fib(0) = 0, fib(1) = 1, fib(2) = 1, fib(3) = 2, fib(4) = 3, etc. Write a unit test for this function.

 @Test